realflchang/reformat-data-report/README.md

     - Next time we open the .xlsm file in Macros folder, there will not be a tooltip message from Excel

 <p>4.
 Next, open the unsorted, unformatted data file.
-In my case it is “sample initial.xls”:</p>
+In my case it is “sample initial.xls”.
+This is an export from my company's internal, older software:</p>
 <img src="https://github.com/user-attachments/assets/bbbb984d-e53e-4ce9-b3eb-3d11490efe46" alt="Open the sample" />

 <p>5.
 To run the macro, go to View, Macros, View Macros…:</p>